Are you excited to make one of the easiest crochet potholders ever? This easy crochet pattern is super simple and uses only TWO stitches!

-This pattern along with being a great pot holder is also great for sitting hot pans on after they are taken out of the oven.
+This pattern, along with being a great pot holder is also great for placing hot pans on after they come out of the oven.
 I would recommend using these with low temp items (below 220 degrees) if you decided to use the same yarn as me.

-If you’d like one that will hold hotter items then I would recommend a 100% cotton fiber such as Cotton Jeans from Lion Brand.
-You can also use them as a washcloth, dishcloth and a cleaning rag too!
+If you’d like a hot pad that will hold warmer items, then I would recommend a 100% cotton fiber such as Cotton Jeans from Lion Brand.
+You can also use them as a washcloth, dishcloth, and a cleaning rag too!

 The yarn thats perfect for a crochet potholder

 I went with Flikka Yarn from Lion Brand in the color-way KeepSake for this design because I love the mixture of colors each skein has!
-If you’d prefer to make this is a different color then you are in luck because their are so many pretty ones to chose from in this line.
-It is a combination of cotton & polyester plus it is machine washable and dryable which is perfect for any kind of material used in the kitchen!
+If you’d prefer to make this is a different color, then you are in luck because there are so many pretty ones to chose from in this line.
+It is a combination of cotton & polyester plus it is machine washable and dryable, which is perfect for any material used in the kitchen!